 Expert guidance

-The Sutton Trust has partnered with the US-UK Fulbright Commission, the leading education exchange programme between the US and the UK, to deliver the Sutton Trust US programme and provide expert guidance to students applying to US universities.
-Drawing on Fulbright’s expertise of US higher education, the Sutton Trust US Programme advisors will help you develop the skills you need to be successful in the US admissions process.
+The Sutton Trust has partnered with the US-UK Fulbright Commission, the leading education exchange programme between the US and the UK, to deliver the US programme and provide expert guidance to students applying to US universities.
+Drawing on Fulbright’s expertise of US higher education, the US Programme advisors will help you develop the skills you need to be successful in the US admissions process.
 We’ll support you with finding a university that will be a good fit for you, prepare you for interviews, match you to mentors, help you and your family with applying for financial aid, and more.

 Support for families and schools